Table of Contents

 - 21 Essential HIPAA Dental Questions You Were Afraid To Ask

 - Webinar Recording: We Got Hacked!
 How To Prevent Your Facebook Page From Being Hacked, Like Ours Did

 - Dentist Website SEO: What To Know About Google’s ‘Helpful Content’ Update

 6 Social Media Strategies To Fill Schedule Gaps

-If there is one thing that we know for sure, it’s that social media is influencing the decisions of dental patients immensely.
-The most effective marketing for dental practices is happening on social media.
+If there is one thing that we know for sure, it’s that social media is influencing the decisions of dental patients.
+Some of the most effective marketing for dental practices is on social media.

 Brian Solis, a well-known speaker, author, and digital analyst said, “Social media is about sociology and psychology more than technology.”

 Social media allows you to reach people emotionally, which is why the best dental marketing strategies include social media marketing campaigns.
 Strong social proof marketing strategies for dentists will result in a more thriving practice.
 Strong online social proof will transfer its value towards the perception of your clinical care.
 New patients believe you’re a better dentist if your current patients speak positively about you.